binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Sensitive Printed Matter

 People may rebel against policy if they are not treated the right way.
 Sometimes it is hard to see this, people are good at hiding their true feelings.
-I discuss strategies of getting the most out of your people in the [People](#people) chapter so as to avoid a lack of buy-in and engagement.
+I discuss strategies of getting the most out of your people in Chapter 6, *People* so as to avoid a lack of buy-in and engagement.
 As with security in all other areas, increasing it is likely to cost a little more and decrease some convenience.
 Although, with thought and planning, this can become part of your company culture.
 People can be your strongest, or your weakest defence.
 This is your choice.
 Cultural change can be implemented from any level.
 The most successfully being from the shop floor.
 High quality shredders are not much more expensive than their lesser counter-parts.